dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/atomized-xname-and-xnamespace-objects-linq-to-xml.md

 ---
-title: "Atomized XName and XNamespace Objects (LINQ to XML)" ms.date: 07/20/2015 ms.assetid: 21ee7585-7df9-40b4-8c76-a12bb5f29bb3
+title: Atomized XName and XNamespace objects (LINQ to XML) ms.date: 07/20/2015 ms.assetid: 21ee7585-7df9-40b4-8c76-a12bb5f29bb3
 ---

-# Atomized XName and XNamespace Objects (LINQ to XML) (Visual Basic)
+# Atomized XName and XNamespace objects (LINQ to XML) (Visual Basic)

 <xref:System.Xml.Linq.XName> and <xref:System.Xml.Linq.XNamespace> objects are *atomized*; that is, if they contain the same qualified name, they refer to the same object.
 This yields performance benefits for queries: When you compare two atomized names for equality, the underlying intermediate language only has to determine whether the two references point to the same object.
 The underlying code does not have to do string comparisons, which would be time consuming.

-## Atomization Semantics
+## Atomization semantics

 Atomization means that if two <xref:System.Xml.Linq.XName> objects have the same local name, and they are in the same namespace, they share the same instance.
 In the same way, if two <xref:System.Xml.Linq.XNamespace> objects have the same namespace URI, they share the same instance.